aantron/promise/README.md

 ### Discussion: Why JS promises are unsafe

-The JS function [`Promise.resolve`][Promise.resolve] has a special case, which is triggered when you try to resolve a promise with another promise.
+The JS function [`Promise.resolve`][Promise.resolve] has a special case, which is triggered when you try to resolve a promise with another, nested promise.
-Unfortunately, this special case makes it impossible to assign JS's `Promise.resolve` a consistent type in Reason (and most type systems).
+Unfortunately, this special case makes it impossible to assign `Promise.resolve` a consistent type in Reason (and most type systems).

 Here are the details.
 The code will use